Lambikistan/aws-iot-intel/README.md

    $ cd aws_certs
    ```

-2. A client certificate must be generated to authenticate with the AWS IoT
+2. A client certificate must be generated to authenticate to the AWS IoT
   topic with MQTT.
 Run the following to create the certificate:

    ``` bash